DylanMeeus/springboot_jwt_blog/_posts/2015-08-20-logging-and-debugging-in-react-with-flux-replaying-your-users-actions.markdown

 }
 ```

-Frameworks like `redux` support concepts like middleware, that make it much easier to implement this in a generic way, but we'll just create a wrapper around a library like `axios` or `superagent` that handles this for us:
+Frameworks like `redux` support concepts like middleware, which make it much easier to implement this in a generic way, but we'll just create a wrapper around a library like `axios` or `superagent` that handles this for us:

 ```javascript
 class HttpClient {